 - In Ramona Quimby, when Roberta was two months old, she periodically spat up.

-- One episode of My Family And Other Animals involves Mrs. Durrell adopting a dog named Dodo who throws up a lot, but unlike one of the humans, doesn't get seasick.
+- One episode of My Family and Other Animals miniseries involves Mrs. Durrell adopting a dog named Dodo who throws up a lot, but unlike one of the humans, doesn't get seasick.

 - A couple of Kids in the Hall sketches involved this trope:

 - In one, a police officer vomits at the sight of a dead body, then vomits at the sight of an expired parking meter.

 - In another, a couple of coworkers would "darn near puke" at very mundane things, such as bus tokens, ringing phones, and the name Mel.

 - On Mystery Science Theater 3000, when they watch the short The Story of Home Economics, the main character Kay, a female high school student, gets called to an assembly.
 The narrator says she picks out a seat in the gym right next to the aisle, causing Crow to mst, "In case she barfs.
 She has a tender tummy."

 - In the Peter Alsop song "My Brother Threw Up on My Stuffed Toy Bunny", the singer's younger brother apparently throws up a lot and has apparently thrown up on his toy telephone and his teddy bear as well as the bunny.

 - Bad Day L.A. has the aptly named The Sick Kid who vomits until he receives the cure for it at the end of the game.